 - Did he who made the Lamb make thee?: from Blake's The Tyger

 - Meet dog-girl in a brown corridor: 1: Echoes the hideout of D'Joan, the dog-saint, in Cordwainer Smith's classic sf tale The Dead Lady of Clown Town.
-2: Once I tried shiatsu on a dog I met in a college hallway.
+2: Once in a brown college hallway I tried shiatsu on a dog I met.
 Put us both in a trance for over an hour!
 Not sexual, but equally intimate.

 - Furry lover: the dream answers my fleeting wish (just before sleep) to have a furry mate.
 I get two opportunities.
 First I shift it to a book, passively looking at the wolves.
 But in the schoolhall with the doggirl (no pun here on doggerel, no no!)
 I act on my wish.
 Progress...

-- Abrupt ending when I assert: makes sense if you assume the dream's purpose wasn't wish-fulfilment but Pavlovian assertiveness training.
+- Abrupt ending when I assert: makes sense if you assume my dream's goal wasn't wish-fulfilment but Pavlovian assertiveness training.

 - Action: Speak up.
 Impose on others.
 No matter how wolfish it seems.